|City/Town: • Kissimmee

-The Southeastern Academy of Travel and Tourism was originally opened in Orlando, offering two-year associate’s degree programs in business, computer and other professional fields.
+The Southeastern Academy of Travel and Tourism was originally opened in Orlando, offering two-year associate’s degree programs in business, computer, and other professional fields.
 It was only temporary as their primary location was being renovated.
 In 1976, they moved into their new building situated on 31-acres of land, a converted Ramada Inn built in the late-1960s located just off the Florida Turnpike.

 The financial issues the school had stem back to a court hearing, which found them guilty of not filing a closeout audit and not properly accounting federal funds for the 1999-2000 and 2000-2001 award years.
 The judge ordered that Southern College and Southeastern Academy repay to the United States Department of Education the sum of $5,555,682.46 and $5,069,550.00, respectively; in other words, a sum of money the school didn’t have.

-In November 2002, Positive Directions Alliance, a non-profit organization that provided housing, counseling and job training to homeless and other deprived individuals, began operating at the former school.
-Six months later, it’s residents were forced to vacate the premises after electricity to the property was cut off due to an outstanding fee of $26,000 to Kissimmee Utility Authority.
+In November 2002, Positive Directions Alliance, a non-profit organization that provided housing, counseling, and job training to homeless and other deprived individuals, began operating at the former school.
+Six months later, it’s residents were forced to vacate the premises after electricity to the property was cut off due to an outstanding fee of $26,000 to the Kissimmee Utility Authority.
 At this time, the property was still in the hands of Southeastern Academy, with the possibility that the building was leased out to Positive Directions Alliance.

 Pastor Lee Wasson, who runs the KCA, believes it is so Super Stop can establish it’s own organization, Universal Heritage Foundation(UHF), a group known for its hate speech against Christians and Jews.
-He also said that the UHF invited speakers to it’s mosque, describing suicide bombers as “martyrs”, and call for the imposition of Sharia law in the U.S. He also claims that the UHF have been in charge of other mosques and schools that have been under investigation or have had arrests and raids.
+He also said that the UHF invited speakers to its mosque, describing suicide bombers as “martyrs”, and call for the imposition of Sharia law in the U.S. He also claims that the UHF has been in charge of other mosques and schools that have been under investigation or have had arrests and raids.

-According to this site, the Universal Heritage Foundation is run by Zulfiqar Ali Shah, a person with a long history with managing extremist Muslim organizations.
+According to this site, the Universal Heritage Foundation is run by Zulfiqar Ali Shah, a person with a long history of managing extremist Muslim organizations.
 Shah has had many dealings with Mohammed Javed Qureshi, who runs Super Stop Petroleum.
 It is also worthy to note that Super Stop is only one of 160 companies registered to Qureshi.
-Again, there are remnants of Islamic literature found at the former school, which provide some proof that an Muslim organization occupied the building for a while, but the rest is up to debate.
+Again, there are remnants of Islamic literature found at the former school, which provide some proof that a Muslim organization occupied the building for a while, but the rest is up to debate.